 Things to do in Ireland During Spring

-As the winter moves away and the prettier months of Spring arrive there is ample opportunity to see much of the Emerald Isle at reasonable rates.
+As the winter moves away and the prettier months of Spring arrive there is ample opportunity to see much of Ireland at reasonable rates.
 There will still be restrictions on certain tourist attractions and while it may be a bit chilly for boat tours or whale watching there will be plenty to choose from.

 The weather at this time can still be cold and rainy but there should be some bright sunny days too.
 This may be the perfect time to explore the Wild Atlantic Way or explore the Ring of Kerry.